BFL-CPNV/N-W-S/README.md

 # N-W-S
 A naval battle game made with CLion for my learning

 Author        : Fardel Bastien
+Beta testers  : Gacon Kevin
 Address       : Bastien.FARDEL@cpnv.ch
 Version       : 1.0

 -- How to install this game ? --
 There's no need to install the game as it